 - Dry flat in the shade, inside out

 - Heat is the enemy of Acrylic and will make it go out of shape very quickly.

-- Pilling – as acrylic is a man made fibre it is very strong so when it pills it won’t wear off like a natural fibre so you will need to use a battery operated fuzz buster to remove pills.
+- Pilling – as acrylic is a man made fiber it is very strong so when it pills it won’t wear off like a natural fiber so you will need to use a battery operated fuzz buster to remove pills.